ABHI20-STAT/Differential-Equations-and-Dynamical-Systems/README.md

 - **PDEs** extend this framework to multiple variables, modelling phenomena like heat diffusion, wave propagation, and fluid dynamics.
 - **Dynamical Systems** provide the overarching framework for both ODEs and PDEs can be studied as dynamical systems, where the focus is on the **qualitative behavior of solutions** (stability, bifurcations, chaos).
 - **Fractals and Chaos** emerge naturally in nonlinear dynamical systems.
 Iterative maps and PDE-driven phenomena (e.g., turbulence) often generate fractal structures, linking analysis to geometry and visualization.

-> This repository emphasizes how **ODEs and PDEs form the mathematical backbone of dynamical systems**, and how research in **nonlinear dynamics and chaos** leads to fractal geometry and complex behavior.

 ---

 ## 🎯 Objectives